vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section06/angular/config.md

-Add OktaAuthModule module to the imports section of your application module's `@NgModule` declaration as shown below.
+Add OktaAuthModule module to the imports section of your application module's `@NgModule` declaration.

 Your application module should provide a configuration object using the OKTA_CONFIG injection token.
 This value is required to initialize the OktaAuthService when it is created by the Angular dependency injection system.